 About Us - The Story behind MaxScheduler

-ScheduleMate was a graphical, software, tool that helped a shipping scheduler manage the outbound flow of goods in the warehouse.
-The key feature that made ScheduleMate a success, was that it displayed the schedule information graphically and the schedule could be adjusted using a mouse to drag and drop shipments.
+ScheduleMate was a graphical software tool that helped a shipping scheduler manage the outbound flow of goods in the warehouse.
+The key feature that made it a success was that schedule information was displayed graphically and the schedule could be adjusted using a mouse to drag and drop shipments.
 This was quite unique for its time in the world of warehousing systems.
-To this day many still use command prompt interfaces requiring keyboard input.
-This success lead to others and ScheduleMate was implemented in similar facilities.
-ScheduleMate's feature set grew and the software matured for the next 15 years.
-In many cases ScheduleMate automatically generated an optimized schedule.
-The schedule would further be fine tuned by the scheduler.
-In typical scenarios, ScheduleMate would be managing the flow of 50,000 cartons in a day.
+To this day, many systems still use command prompt interfaces requiring keyboard input.

 Credits